AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_01.md

 ---

-Step 7 : install DHCP Server
+## 🔴 Step 7 : install DHCP Server
+Instructions

+1. In Server Manager, click Add Roles and Features.
+2. Select Role-based or feature-based installation.
+3. Choose your server from the list.
+4. Under Roles, check DHCP Server [Capture DHCP_server]

+5. Proceed with the installation.
+[dhcp_complete]

+6. Autorize DHCP to Active Directory
+7. Put your score [dhcp_scope capture]
+8. Configure DHCP -> Yes i want to cofngure these option now
+9. add a Gateaway (if you have one)
+10. now you go to dhcp pool and you can see the score (dhcp_pool Capture)

-## 🔴 Step 7 – Windows 11 Client Machines
+## 🔴 Step 8 – Windows 11 Client Machines

 **🎯 Objective**: Install and prepare Windows 11 machines for later domain joining.